Rare cancer is not rare: 1 in 4 is considered a rare cancer

 Impact through action and research

-Rare Cancer Conference
+Rare Cancer Workshop

 What will be my legacy?